Pttn/rieMiner/README.md

 ## Run this program

+If no "rieMiner.conf" next to the executable was found, you will be assisted to configure rieMiner.
+Answer to its questions to start mining.
+If there is a "rieMiner.conf" file next to the executable with incorrect information, you can delete this to get the assisted configuration.

-First of all, open or create a file named "rieMiner.conf" next to the executable, in order to provide options to the miner.
+Alternatively, you can create or edit this "rieMiner.conf" file next to the executable, in order to provide options to the miner.
 The rieMiner.conf syntax is very simple: each option is given by a line such

 ```
 Option type = Option value
 ```

-It is case sensitive, but spaces and invalid lines are ignored.
+It is case sensitive, but spaces and invalid lines are ignored. **Do not put ; at the end or use other delimiters than =** for each line, and **do not confuse rieMiner.conf with riecoin.conf**!
 If an option or the file is missing, the default value(s) will be used.
 If there are duplicate lines, the last one will be used.
 The available options are:

 * Host : IP of the Riecoin wallet/server or pool.
 Default: 127.0.0.1 (your computer);
 * Port : port of the Riecoin wallet/server or pool.
 Default: 28332 (default port for Riecoin-Qt);